Problem Statement, Gap Analysis, and Requirements for Intra-domain Source Address Validation

 some of these methods have also been applied to intra-domain SAV in

 operational practice.
-This section describes the mechanisms
+This section introduces the mechanisms

 currently used to implement intra-domain SAV.